NES-Elliott/Sorting-Algorithm-Visualization-Tool/README.md

 An array will generate upon startup.

-Once generated, you can pick your sort option.

-When the algorithm is finished sorting, you can generate a new array and select another.
+When the algorithm is finished sorting, you can generate a new array to watch it again.

 ## Installation